SNAP Benefits in Virginia: How to Apply and Qualify

 • Seeds and plants that produce food for the household to eat

-It's also important to know what you cannot buy with your benefits.
-SNAP funds cannot be used for non-food items or certain prepared foods.
-Ineligible items include:
+It is also important to know what you cannot buy with your benefits.
+SNAP funds are strictly for food items and do not cover non-food products or certain prepared items.

 • Vitamins, medicines, and supplements